376 pp., 6.125 x 9.25, 20 halftones, notes, bibl., index

 About the Author

-Gordon K. Mantler is assistant professor of writing at The George Washington University.
+Gordon K. Mantler is assistant professor of writing and of history, and director of Writing in the Disciplines at the George Washington University.

 For more information about Gordon K. Mantler, visit the Author Page.

 "The often-overlooked partnership between Mexican American and African American activists of the 1960s receives much-deserved attention in this important contribution to the history of the civil rights era. . . .
 Recommended.
 All academic levels/libraries."--Choice

 “Mantler offers an impressive examination of an understudied topic: antipoverty movements.
 He successfully weaves multiple histories, based on a sometimes staggering array of sources, into a highly readable analysis of social movement organizing.”--Journal of American History